 An external entity, which are also known as terminators, sources, sinks, or actors, are an outside system or process that sends or receives data to and from the diagrammed system.
 They’re either the sources or destinations of information, so they’re usually placed on the diagram’s edges.
 External entity symbols are similar across models except for Unified, which uses a stick-figure drawing instead of a rectangle, circle, or square.

 Process is a procedure that manipulates the data and its flow by taking incoming data, changing it, and producing an output with it.
 A process can do this by performing computations and using logic to sort the data, or change its flow of direction.
 Processes usually start from the top left of the DFD and finish on the bottom right of the diagram.

 Data stores hold information for later use, like a file of documents that’s waiting to be processed.
 Data inputs flow through a process and then through a data store while data outputs flow out of a data store and then through a process.

 Data flow is the path the system’s information takes from external entities through processes and data stores.
 With arrows and succinct labels, the DFD can show you the direction of the data flow.

-But before you start mapping out data flow diagrams, you need to follow four rules of thumb to create a valid DFD.
+Before you start mapping out data flow diagrams you need to follow four best practices to create a valid DFD.